Cost of LivingUpdated May 2026

 Share:XFLRWE

-Whether you're a homeowner, renter, or business owner in Bridgeport, understanding rent prices costs is essential for smart budgeting.
-The short version: expect to pay $1,192 to $3,577, which lands on the expensive side, with prices 19% above the US benchmark.
+Whether you're a homeowner, renter, or business owner in Bridgeport, understanding rent prices is essential for smart budgeting.
+The short version: expect to pay $1,172 to $2,266, which costs a bit more than the US norm, running about 11% above average.
 The longer version involves understanding why Bridgeport's specific mix of a recovering industrial economy reinventing itself around eds and meds creates these pricing dynamics — and how to navigate them.

 Typical Cost Range in Bridgeport